-Item Inspection Arrangements Gas boiler Only by CORGI registered gas engineer
+Item Inspection Arrangements

+Gas boilers Only by CORGI registered gas

+engineer

+Lift in SJC Only by authorised engineer

-7. SLIPS, TRIPS AND FALLS (Condition of floors, steps and paths)
+7. SLIPS, TRIPS AND FALLS (Condition of floors, steps and paths )

-In order to reduce as far as is reasonably practicable the risk of slips, trips and falls, an inspection will be made every quarter by the Responsible Person of all floors and stairs in the church and hall, and all paths and steps in the churchyard.
+In order to reduce as far as is reasonably practicable the risk of slips, trips and falls, an inspection will be made every quarter by the Responsible Person of all floors and stairs in the church, and all paths and steps in the churchyard.
 Particular note will be made of moss, algae and leaves on paths.
 Any defects will be reported to the Responsible Person who will arrange for repairs or remedial measures to be carried out.
 Salt for preventing/treating ice on paths is kept in the west porch cupboard.